Skip to content

 Adobe Photoshop

-Raster image editor, background painting, vector fx, sketching, thumbnailing, storyboarding, raster illustration.
-There are simpler tools, I’ve tried many of them (Pixelmator, Affinity Photo/Designer, GIMP, Procreate) but nothing beats Photoshop for these things in my opinion.
+Raster image editor, background painting, vector fx, sketching, thumbnailing, raster illustration.
+There are simpler tools, I’ve tried many of them (Pixelmator, Affinity Photo/Designer, GIMP, Procreate) but nothing beats Photoshop in these areas.
 In the toolkit since 2002.

 Clip Studio Paint